Overview

 Frequently Asked Questions

-Can you tell me more about the format of the course/ dates for in-person sessions?
+Can you tell me more about the format of the course?

 Do you accept students from outside the UK?